Residents in North America look to the sky for a rare total solar eclipse

 Even at the height of the eclipse, it remained bright outside on the cloudless Monday.

-Meanwhile, at the Masters Tournament in Augusta, Georgia – a major US golf championship – players briefly looked up from the green to contemplate an orb much bigger than a golf ball.
+Meanwhile, at the Masters Tournament in Augusta, Georgia — a major US golf championship — players briefly looked up from the greens where they were practicing to contemplate an orb much bigger than a golf ball.

 The last time the tournament had been interrupted by an eclipse was in 1940.
 Organisers passed out tournament-branded glasses specially designed for the eclipse, which was only partially visible from the southern state.

-Speaking to the PGA Tour website, professional golfer Brian Harman winked at some of the conspiracy theories and folktales circulating about the eclipse.
+Speaking to the PGA Tour website, professional golfer Brian Harman winked at some of the superstitions and folktales circulating about the eclipse.

 “This is timed up pretty good,” he joked.
 “Get to watch the end of the world at Augusta National, right?”